“On the path to defining your own version of success, what you stop doing is just as important as the things you start doing.” -Danielle Laporte

 I will stop:

-5. Taking my dog to the curb to pee and then running right back to my apartment in the middle of the day, when what I really want and what would really energize and nourish me the most would be to take a longer walk with her, breathe some fresh air, clear my head, move my body, and soak some sunshine in.
+4. Taking my dog to the curb to pee and then running right back to my apartment in the middle of the day, when what I really want and what would really energize and nourish me (and her) the most would be to take a longer walk, breathe some fresh air, move my body, and soak some sunshine in.

 I would like to add more things to this list, but as a health coach I’ve learned that the best way to make real lasting changes in my life (or anyone’s life) is to take just a few tiny steps at a time.
 Too many steps all at once can be overwhelming and are too hard to keep up with.
 Better to be effective at changing a few things, than to be ineffective at changing a lot of things.